yas19sin/ShopIT/README.md

 ## Extensions:

-#this will install all the required modules for the app to work properly:
+<a> this will install all the required modules for the app to work properly:</a>
 ```
 pip install -r requirements.txt